Scoring OKRs, simplified

 - Has any progress been made or are there blockers?

-- Has there been any stagnation or backwards movement?
+- Has there been any stagnation or backward movement?

 - What needs to change?